sthagen/afasi/docs/usage.md

  The translation table entries are applied in order per line of input.
 So, with large translation tables the performance will obviously degrade with a power of two.
 The latter should be taken as a hint to maintain both language files in separate entities not as a patch task.
- The translation table is either an array of two element arrays provided as JSON and thus shall be in a shape
+ The translation table is either an array of two element arrays provided as YAML or JSON and thus shall be in a shape like either:
- like:
    [
      ["repl", "ace"],
      ["als", "othis"]
    ]

+ or:
+ ---
+ - - repl
+   - ace
+ - - als
+   - othis

  Or the table is given as an object providing more detailed instructions constraining the translation rules
  like: